Review: Bookish Boyfriends by Tiffany Schmidt

 There would be blood.
 Blood for blood.
 Blood to pay.
 An entire world of it.

 For the resistance in the Third Reich, the war may be over, but the fight has just begun.
 Death camp survivor Yael, who has the power to skinshift, is on the run: the world has just seen her shoot and kill Hitler.
 But the truth of what happened is far more complicated, and its consequences are deadly.
-Yael and her unlikely comrades dive into enemy territory to try to turn the tide against Hitler’s army, … Continue reading
+Yael and her unlikely comrades dive into enemy territory to try to turn the tide against Hitler’s army, and … Continue reading

 Review: The Song from Somewhere Else by A. F. Harrold